brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Helm of Comprehending Languages

 Comprehend Languages is a 1st-level spell, but not every spellcaster can spare a slot to keep it prepared for when they need it.
 The Helm of Comprehend Languages allows anyone, spellcaster or not, to understand all languages when they need to—and this includes reading.
-If you want to be able to actually _speak_ the language, that’s another thing, but you can still glean a lot of information from just being able to read or hear any other language.
+If you want to be able to _speak_ the language, that’s another thing, but you can still glean a lot of information from just being able to read or hear any other language.

 ### Medallion of Thoughts

 Detect Thoughts is a 2nd-level spell that’s extremely useful for covert interrogation, spying, or just finding local information on a topic.
-The Medallion of Thoughts has a lower DC than a dedicated spellcaster would have, but the target doesn’t know you cast it on them unless you really try to pry.
+The Medallion of Thoughts has a lower DC than a dedicated spellcaster would have, but the target doesn’t know you cast it on them unless you try to pry.
 Every party can find a use for this item.

 Note that a Medallion of Thoughts is replicable by a 10th-level Artificer.